What Is The Difference Between A Condo And An Apartment In NYC?

 Is It Easier To Get An Apartment Or A Condo?

-Most people will find it easier to get an apartment for the funding issue and the issue of getting approved to move in.
+Most people will find it easier to get an apartment because of the funding issue and the issue of getting approved to move in.

-Apartments have strict regulations on what they can and cannot deny an applicant.
-Condo boards, though, have more lax requirements on what they can deny an applicant.
+Apartments have strict regulations regarding what they can and cannot deny an applicant.
+Condo boards, though, have more lax requirements.

 Is It Easier To Sell A Condo Or Leave An Apartment?